-Wed 5: At sea, looking for a wide variety of seabirds and whales, dolphins and porpoises, and enjoying entertaining illustrated talks and workshops.
-We sail to the small granite islet of Rockall, which is 300km west from Scotland and continues to be the subject of sovereignty claims from a number of nations.
+Thu 29 May: We hope to arrive this afternoon at the small granite islet of Rockall, which is 170 nautical miles off St Kilda and continues to be the subject of sovereignty claims from a number of nations.

-Thu 6: At sea, heading towards Iceland across the North Atlantic Ocean, looking for a wide variety of seabirds and whales, dolphins and porpoises, and enjoying entertaining illustrated talks and workshops.
+Fri 30 May: At sea, looking for a wide variety of seabirds and whales, dolphins and porpoises, and enjoying entertaining illustrated talks and workshops.

-Fri 7 This afternoon we begin our exploration of Iceland, the land of ice and fire.
+Sat 31 May: Today, we begin our exploration of Iceland, the land of ice and fire.
 Most people's first impression of this wonderful country - with its dark lava fields, rugged mountain slopes and imposing volcanoes - is of landing on the moon.
 With more uninterrupted elbow room than any other European country (bar Greenland) it is a naturalist's paradise.
 We reach the southern coast, and visit Heimaey, the largest and only inhabited island in the Westman Islands.
-This is an excellent place to encounter Atlantic island in the Westman Islands.
-This is an excellent place to encounter Atlantic puffins, and killer whales.
-Later that day, we circumnavigate the rocky islet of Eldey, home to the largest northern gannet colony in Iceland, and where the great auk (right) officially became extinct, in 1844.
+Here, there is a chance to hike across the volcanic lava field of the Eldfell volcano eruption and visit the museum which documents the impact this had upon the islanders, go on a guided walk with the onboard ornithologist or simply enjoy the delights of the small town.
+The waters around the Westman Islands should provide a good opportunity to observe cetaceans and are a particular hotspot for orca.

-Sat 8: We wake up this morning in Faxaflói Bay, overlooked by Reykjavik, which is a hotspot for whales and dolphins, including white-beaked dolphins, minke and humpback whales.
+Sun 1 June: We travel through Faxaflói Bay, overlooked by Reykjavík, which is a hotspot for whales and dolphins, including white-beaked dolphins, minke and humpback whales.

 We continue around the bay towards the Snaefellsnes Peninsula, and the Snæfellsjökull Volcano (made famous by Jules Verne in his classic Journey to the Centre of the Earth); once again there are whale-watching opportunities as we make our around the peninsula.
-We finish the day with a Zodiac cruise at the Látrabjarg Sea Cliffs - the westernmost point in Iceland - which is one of the finest birdwatching locations in Europe and home to hundreds of thousands of seabirds, including puffins, northern gannets, guillemots and razorbills.